 In a nutshell, it’s fairly easy to use and highly efficient.

-If you’re still having doubts about the best Vitamix to buy, maybe this comparison table can help you decide.
+If you’re still having doubts on which Vitamix blender to buy, maybe this comparison table can help you decide.

 Vitamix Blender Comparison Chart